wjakewright/wjakewright.github.io/_pages/about.md

 My Research
 ======
 **Current:** I am currently a postdoctoral fellow in the lab of Dr. Takaki Komiyama at the University of California, San Diego.
-My current research seeks to address the credit assignment problem of synaptic plasticity, or in other words how are specific synapses selected to undergo different forms of plasticity to drive learning.
+My current research seeks to address the credit assignment problem of synaptic plasticity.
+Or in other words, how are specific synapses selected to undergo different forms of plasticity to drive learning?
 To do so, I utilize advanced imaging methods to simultaneously monitor the activity of individual synapses and neural output during active learning, allowing me to identify the activity patterns that promote subsequent synaptic plasticity.

 <p align="center">
   <img src="/images/Spine_Activity.gif" alt="Spine Activity" width="45%">